Canada slaps 100% tariffs on Chinese electric vehicles

 “Unless we want to get in a race to the bottom, we have to stand up, and that’s what we’re doing,” he said.
 In a statement, the government called the tariffs a response to “this extraordinary threat.”

-The EV surtax, on top of existing import duties of 6.1 percent, will be imposed starting October 1 on Chinese electric and certain hybrid passenger automobiles, trucks, buses and delivery vans.
+The EV surtax, on top of existing import duties of 6.1 percent, will be imposed from October 1 and target Chinese electric and certain hybrid passenger automobiles, trucks, buses and delivery vans.

-As well, Ottawa will limit eligibility for EV incentives to those made in countries with which Canada has free trade deals, which would exclude China.
+Ottawa will also limit eligibility for EV incentives to those made in countries with which Canada has free trade deals, which would exclude China.

-Its surtax on imports of steel and aluminum products from China will be effective October 15.
+Its surtax on imports of steel and aluminum products from China will be effective from October 15.

+Beijing’s embassy, in response, raised its “strong dissatisfaction” over the new tariffs.

+“This move is typical trade protectionism and politically motivated decision,” a spokesperson said in a statement on the embassy’s website.